loading...

 From March to October, visitors have the option to explore Zion in much the same way that the pioneers did—on horseback.

 The horseback trails in and around Zion are slow-paced and beginner-friendly.
+If you're hoping to hit that duty trail, there are several companies and ranchers around Zion offering guided horseback rides.

 12. ATV

-While there is no ATV riding inside of Zion National Park, there are several areas nearby for those looking to crank up the throttle.
+While there is no ATV riding inside Zion National Park, there are several areas nearby for those looking to crank up the throttle.

 Sand Hollow and Coral Pink Sand Dunes State Parks are excellent options for those looking to tear up some sand.
 Some tours even offer sandboarding or sand-sledding add-ons!